DannyQuah/COVID-19/Quah-Danny-COVID-19-Tradeoffs-Analytical-Resources-2020.08.md

 Larger, more comprehensive collections are already available for COVID-19 data analysis.
 Among those I have found useful include [Stats and R][Stats-R-COVID19-Top-100] and [Science versus Corona][ScienceVsCorona].

 What appears here is not an attempt at completeness or extensiveness.
 Instead, this is a directed selection of sources, data, and other writings &mdash; focused on data analytics and economic modeling &mdash; that I am using for my research on pressures that national policy-makers face and the problems those policy-makers are trying to solve in the COVID-19 pandemic.
-While some of these pressures are shared, others are specific to individual nations, and policy-makers act based on nation-specific information sets, considerations, and constraints.
+While some of these pressures are shared, others are specific to individual nations.
+Policy-makers act based on nation-specific information sets, considerations, and constraints.
 Why have policy-makers selected different points in the tradeoff locus between their population's health and their economy's performance?
 What is the knowledge-basis to national policy-maker actions?
 How have media pressures, populist sentiment, and geopolitics helped shape policy actions and influenced national outcomes across different parts of the world?

-## COVID19 Headline TPs

-1. The US is the nation with the greatest total number of deaths (176k), the greatest total number of cases (5,667k).
-Normalised by population the US has the third greatest number of total cases (behind Chile and Peru) and the second greatest number of new cases (behind India) [2020.08.23.1205][Information-Beautiful-COVID19-Infographic-Datapack].
-2. Greatest numbers of new cases: India (70k), US (49k), Brazil (30k), over past 7 days [2020.08.23.1205][Information-Beautiful-COVID19-Infographic-Datapack].
-3. Highest number of cases normalised by population: Chile (22k/mn), Peru (18k/mn), US (17k/mn), Brazil (17k/mn), [2020.08.23.1205][Information-Beautiful-COVID19-Infographic-Datapack].
-4. Highest number of deaths normalised by population: Belgium (874/mn), Peru (840/mn), UK (627/mn), Spain (622/mn) per mn [2020.08.23.1205][Information-Beautiful-COVID19-Infographic-Datapack].
-5. Four fifths of those infected show only mild symptoms, akin to flu.
-However, 14% require hospitalisation and almost 5% need intensive care.
-(From China CDCP study of 45,000 cases in Mainland China).
-[2020.08.23.1205][Information-Beautiful-COVID19-Infographic-Datapack]
-6. The majority of those who have died from COVID-19 are 60 or older.
-In the UK 92%; in Italy, 90% (From 3372 UK and 21551 Italy deaths).
-[2020.08.23.1205][Information-Beautiful-COVID19-Infographic-Datapack]
+## Talking Points
+-  Moved those to (my personal) .../COVID-19-2020.06.md

 ## Policy Response Measures

-Three broad categories of policy response measures.

-1. Containment: lockdown restrictions; isolation and quarantine; school closures and movement restrictions; testing and contact tracing
-2. Non-pharmaceutical intervention (NPI) and economic support: debt relief; income and wages support; jobs subsidies; investment risk-sharing; foreign aid
-3. Health policies: short-term healthcare expenditures, testing; longer-term vaccine and other treatment investment
-4. Data [Hale et al 2020][OxCGRT-2020]; previous analyses Gassen, J. [2020.03][Gassen-COVID19-Merge-Government-Interventions-2020.03], [2020.04][Gassen-COVID19-Explore-OxCGRT-2020.04].
+-  Moved those to (my personal) .../COVID-19-2020.06.md

 ## Data-Intensive

-Gassen, Joachim.
+1. Gassen, Joachim.
 2020. "[Tidying the new Johns Hopkins COVID-19 time-series datasets][Gassen-COVID19-Tidying-new-Johns-Hopkins-timeseries-datasets-2020.03], Mar // Describes joining Johns Hopkins COVID-19 data with `countrycode`, that then allows relating COVID-19 outcomes with national characteristics and  country policies, such as given in IMF, World Bank, and other sources.

-Gassen, Joachim.
+2. Gassen, Joachim.
 2020. "[{tidycovid19}: New Data and Documentation][Gassen-tidycovid19-new-2020] (May).
+3. Gassen, Joachim.
+2020. "[Download, Tidy and Visualize Covid-19 Related Data](Gassen-tidycovid19-overview)" (accessed Dec).

-Hale, Thomas, Sam Webster, Anna Petherick, Toby Phillips, and Beatriz Kira.
+4. Hale, Thomas, Sam Webster, Anna Petherick, Toby Phillips, and Beatriz Kira.
 2020.
 [Oxford COVID-19 Government Response Tracker, Blavatnik School of Government][OxCGRT-2020].
 Blavatnik School of Government, Oxford University.
 Data use policy: Creative Commons Attribution CC BY standard.
 [Github][OxCGRT-2020-Github].
 These data are used in the R projects [COVID-19 Data Hub][IVADO-COVID19-Github], [Gassen, 2020b][Gassen-COVID19-Explore-OxCGRT-2020], [Information COVID19 Infographic Datapack][Information-Beautiful-COVID19-Infographic-Datapack].

-Institute for Data Valorization, Canada.
+5. Institute for Data Valorization, Canada.
 [COVID-19 Data Hub][IVADO-COVID19-Github] Github.
 Incorporates [OxCGRT][OxCGRT-2020-Github], World Bank Open Data access, and Google and Apple Mobility resources

-Lakshmanan, Lak.
+6. Lakshmanan, Lak.
 2020. "[Analyzing COVID-19 with BigQuery][Lakshmanan-L-2020.03-COVID19-BigQuery-Medium]", Google Cloud Medium.com (31 Mar).

-Science versus Corona.
+7. Science versus Corona.
 2020.
 [COVID-19 Overview Shiny][ScienceVsCorona-Overview-Shiny].
 Includes Oxford stringency analysis; cases and deaths normalised by number of inhabitants.

 ## Resources